How to Build a Girl: Production

 In November 2014, it was announced Alison Owen and Debra Hayward had acquired rights to the novel of the same by Caitlin Moran, who also wrote the script for the film.
 Owens and Hayward produced the film under their Monumental Pictures banner, along with Film4 Productions.
 In May 2018, Beanie Feldstein joined the cast of the film, with Tango Entertainment producing and financing the film.
 In June 2018, Alfie Allen joined the cast of the film.
 In July 2018, Paddy Considine, Sarah Solemani, Laurie Kynaston, Joanna Scanlan, Arinze Kene, Frank Dillane, Tadhg Murphy and Ziggy Heath joined the cast of the film.
 Daniel Battsek, Ollie Madden, Sue Bruce-Smith, Tim Headington, Lisa Buman, Zygi Kamasa, Emma Berkofsky and Caitlin Moran will executive produce the film under their Film4 Productions and Tango Entertainment banners, respectively.
 Lionsgate will distribute in the United Kingdom.
 In August 2018, Jameela Jamil joined the cast of the film.
 In October 2018, Emma Thompson and Chris O'Dowd joined the cast of the film.

 Filming

 Principal photography began on 16 July 2018.
-The school scenes were filmed on the premises of Spelthorne Primary School, London.
+The school scenes were filmed on the premises of Meadhurst Primary School, London.